candudu88/TCSS502_Dungeon-Game/readme.txt

 2. Time it took each person to work on assignment
 Ji Lu                  	    hours
-Xiying Long                hours
+Xiying Long              20 hours
 Jesse Flores                hours

 3. What each person worked on
-Each team member is working on each class.
+Each team member is working on each class, unit test, UML and testing.
+We have created git repo for the team work, and we discuss what need to improve and what bugs need to fix together via slack

 4. Any shortcomings/concerns you have with the state of the program No shortcoming